megancallenbach/safari-api/README.md

 ## About
 Animal Safari is a real-time multiplayer game, where you have to guess what animal is displayed before the timer runs out.
 Every 5 seconds the image deblurs.
 This repository consists of the backend API.
-The client side application can be found on [Animal Safari](https://github.com/shakahari/animal-safari).
+The client side application can be found here: [Animal Safari](https://github.com/shakahari/animal-safari).

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.